vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Taptamudrādhāraṇa_-Making on the body on the 11th of Aṣ. śu. or K. śu, marks of conch, discus (which are held by Viṣṇu) with heated copper or the like by Vaiṣṇavas of Madhva and other sects.
 SM (pp. 86-87) says the practice is without textual authority; but NS 107–108, DS 55 say that one's family custom should be followed.

 _Tāmbūla-saṅkrānti_-for women only; for one year; performer makes brāhmaṇas eat tambūla every day and at end of year donates golden lotus and all utensils for tāmbūla to a brāhmaṇa and his wife and gives a sumptuous dinner; secures _saubhagya_ and lives happily with husband and sons, &c.; HV II.
-740-41 (from Skanda); Vratarka folio 388a and b.
+740-41 (from Skanda); Vratārka folio 388a and b.

 _Tarakādvādaśī_-begin on Mārg. śu.
 12th for a year; the Sun and stars; in each month brāhmaṇas to be fed on different kinds of foods; arghya to stars; removes all sins; story of a king who killed a _tāpasa_ by mistaking him for a deer and who became in twelve births a different animal; HV I. 1084-1089 (from Bhav.
 U.).